-I am Head of the School of Economics in University College Dublin.
+I am a Professor in the School of Economics at University College Dublin.

 UCD has Ireland’s leading economics department.
 Our economists are experts with international reputations in a wide range of topics such as macroeconomics, econometrics, applied microeconomics, international trade, health economics and economic history.
 Papers from the School’s working paper series can be found here.

 Here is a video on doing undergraduate study in Economics.